vsaicharangoud/Automatic-Rain-Sensing-Car-Wiper/README.md

 # 🚗💧Automatic Rain Sensing Car Wipers

-This project automatically detects rainfall using a rain sensor and activates car wipers using servo motors.
-It adjusts wiper speed based on rain intensity using Arduino.
+This project is an **Arduino-based automatic car wiper system** that activates the wipers automatically when rain is detected, removing the need for driver input.
+It will improve road safety by reducing distractions caused by manual wiper control.

 ## How It Works:
 - A **rain sensor** detects the presence of water (raindrops).